JoomiK/GeneExpression/RNASeq_with_DNASeq.md

 ![dispersion](https://cloud.githubusercontent.com/assets/16356757/16339197/621b3992-39ef-11e6-89ec-b6eb35f46abe.png)

-See whether there is differential expression between untreated and treated.
+We would to to see whether there is differential expression between untreated and treated.

 We need to correct for the fact that we are doing multiple comparison tests.
-In the case of gene expression data, it's typical to control for the FDR by using methods like Benjamini-Hochberg, instead of  the Bonferroni correction, which is too conservative and generally would lead to a lot of false negatives.
+In the case of gene expression data, it's typical to control for the FDR by using methods like Benjamini-Hochberg, instead of the Bonferroni correction, which is too conservative and generally would lead to more false negatives.

 Output is a data.frame.